Getting your garden soil ready is important for both you and the planet; it's one small thing we can do to ensure our children's future.

 But I stray from the point; where do you start with getting your garden soil ready?

 Find a corner of your land that is if possible midway between the kitchen, lawns and flower beds, on the one hand, and the vegetable garden; being able to easily empty the kitchen compost bin, and barrow the grass and flower cuttings is important; hiking this compostable material long distances is a fag.
-So too if you are going to add a few bags of horse manure say, it's not going to break your back carting it long distances.
+So too if you are going to add a few bags of horse manure say, it's not going to break your back carting it from your parking lot to the garden.

 Then there needs to be a mix of dry and green compostable material; get it from where ever you can and start laying it down in alternating layers; do not compress the pile; it needs plenty of oxygen.